Error loading page.

 Paddle through the watery history of the Midwest's Cream City.

-The success and survival of Milwaukee lies in the rivers that meander through its streets and the great lake at its shore.
-The area's earliest inhabitants recognized the value of an abundant, clean water supply for food and transportation.
-Settlers, shipbuilders, and city leaders used the same waters to travel greater distances, power million-dollar industries, and even have a bit of fun.
+The success and survival of Milwaukee lies in the rivers that meander through its streets and the great lake at its eastern boundary.
+The Indigenous peoples of the region recognized the value of an abundant, clean water supply for food and transportation.
+Generations of immigrants, entrepreneurs, innovators, and recreationists used the same waters to travel greater distances, power million-dollar industries, and even have a bit of fun.

 Formats